haclark30/haclark30.github.io/resume.md

 *October 2018 - Present*
 - Responsible for the administration of AppDynamics, an Application Performance Monitoring tool.
 - Explore source code for applications to determine methods for fine-tuning performance metrics captured by AppDynamics.
-- Integrate new technologies into the AppDynamics platform to keep all monitoring and alerts in one place.
+- Integrated new technologies into the AppDynamics platform to keep all monitoring and alerts in one place.
-- Use AppDynamics to develop powerful business metrics for real-time monitoring.
+- Used AppDynamics to develop powerful business metrics for real-time monitoring.
 - Wrote custom Powershell modules for automating and standardizing the deployment and configuration of AppDynamics.

 **AIG Travel, Stevens Point, WI**